driesceuppens/Avrae_things/projects/paladin/README.md

 	- Dread Lord: not begun

 ## Upcomming

+- Glorious defence:

+- Oath of the crown

 Unless I get requests from someone to focus on a subclass first I will work down the list.
 The execeptions will be, things that can't yet be fully automated, things that take a lot of effort.
 Those might be skipped.

-Working on: Oath of glory.

 ## waiting for features in Draconinc
 - Adding saves to attacks in an effect: